ARMmbed/mbed-os-example-client/README.md

 The **/Test/0/S** represents the static resource that is a fixed value set in the mbed Client.

 The **/Test/0/D** represents the dynamic resource that can be read by the mbed Device Server.
 It is linked with the **SW2** button on the FRDM board.
 The value starts from zero and every time you press the **SW2** button the node increases the counter value by 1.
 You can make a CoAP request to the node resources to get the latest value.
 To do that, click **API Console** under **mbed Device Connector**.
 Click the URL to create a request.
-For example: `https://api.connector.mbed.com/endpoints/<Your-endpoint-name>/Test/0/D` creates a GET request to the **/Test/0/D** resource.This returns the latest value of **/Test/0/D**.
+For example: `https://api.connector.mbed.com/endpoints/<Your-endpoint-name>/Test/0/D` creates a GET request to the **/Test/0/D** resource.
+This returns the latest value of **/Test/0/D**.

-**NOTE:** In case you are getting error like Server Response : 410(Gone) or other such error, try clearing cache of your browser, logout and login again and then try.
+**NOTE:** In case you are getting an error, for example `Server Response : 410(Gone)` or other such error, try clearing the cache of your browser, log out and log in again and then try.

 For more information on the mbed Device Connector REST API, see [help pages](https://connector.mbed.com/#help-rest-api).